Wildfires outside L.A. threaten homes, spare Reagan library

 Winds topped out at 70 mph (112 kph) north of San Francisco Bay and began to ease early Wednesday, but forecasters said the fire danger would remain high because of continuing breezes and dry air.

 In Southern California, fire crews continued trying to snuff out a wildfire in the celebrity-studded hills of Los Angeles that destroyed a dozen homes on Monday.
-About 9,000 people, including Arnold Schwarzenegger and LeBron James, were under evacuation orders.
+About 9,000 people, including Arnold Schwarzenegger and LeBron James, were ordered to evacuate.

 No deaths have been reported from the recent fires, but toppled trees claimed three lives.

-In the battle taking place in the dry hills around Simi Valley, 800 firefighters worked on the ground as helicopters precisely dropped water on the leading edge of the fire.
+In the battle taking place in the dry hills around Simi Valley, 800 firefighters worked on the ground as helicopters precisely dropped water on the leading edge of the flames and a jet streamed red fire retardant to slow the fire's growth.

 Firefighters successfully protected the library, leaving it looking like an island in a soot-black sea.
 Flames came within about 30 yards (27 meters) of the property, but there was no damage, library spokeswoman Melissa Giller said.